As an Amazon Associate I earn from qualifying purchases.

 My Irish Twins:

 During our 20-week ultrasound, we found out that Luke had an echogenic intracardiac focus (or EIF), which looks like a small bright spot on a developing baby’s heart during an ultrasound.
+A few weeks before delivery, the echogenic intracardiac focus was no longer visible.
+In December of 2016, our second son, Luke, had made it into this world via a scheduled c-section.

 More on EIFs (Echogenic Intracardiac Focus):

 EIFs themselves have no impact on health or heart function.
 Often the EIF is gone by the third trimester.
-If there are no problems or chromosome abnormalities, EIFs are considered normal changes, or variants.
+If there are no problems or chromosome abnormalities, EIFs are considered regular changes, or variants.

 Researchers have noted an association between EIF and chromosome problems.
 The types of chromosome problems that are occasionally seen include trisomy 13 (Patau syndrome) or trisomy 21 (Down syndrome).